Category: chapters

 -

-Chapter Twenty – In which Khanaarre meets a dragon
+Chapter Thirty-Three – In which Derrek enters a depressive spiral

 -